YOU ARE NEVER TOO YOUNG OR TOO OLD TO … HAVE CONSTIPATION

 - Suitable for infants 6 months+ and adults

 - Works within 5 – 15 minutes

 - Small dose – only 5 ml liquid

 - Discreet and easy to use

-*when used as recommended; for instruction for use, and use in children under 3 years, see package insert for details.
+*When used as recommended.
+For instruction for use, and use in children under three years, see package insert for details.

 For more health information

 Click on the body area you want to know more about.
 Select a related health topic from the menu